Be Data Literate Part I: Why Aggregated Data Misleads, Misinforms, Misdirects

 This aggregate increase in delayed flights “conceals what’s really happening” and could prevent the correct remedial action.

-Part II of this article provides several illuminating examples on how aggregated data causes decision-makers to jump to hasty (and in many cases downright wrong) conclusions.
+In Part II (available next week) we will provide several illuminating examples of how aggregated data causes decision-makers to jump to hasty – and in many cases downright wrong – conclusions.